Non-Interactive Mode

 ../easyPARM.sh INPUT_NAME

-⚠️ Important: If any variable is missing in your input file, check the message that appears at the beginning of the execution.
+⚠️ Important: If your input file lacks any required variable, review the message printed at the beginning of the execution.

 Method 2: Using an Alias (Recommended)